Female patient, she noticed oedema and numbness of left arm while combing her hair (elevation of the arm).

 Bilateral thoracic outlet syndrome with thrombosis of the left subclavian vein

 0 images remaining

-On the left side an echogenic image is visualized with partial flow when seen with color Doppler, consistent with thrombus
+In the left subclavian vein, there is echogenic material visualized with partial flow when seen with color Doppler, consistent with thrombus.

 Effort thrombosis, also known as Paget-Schroetter syndrome, is due to repetitive activity of the upper extremities with compression and thrombosis of the axillary-subclavian vein.

 Any anatomical abnormality at the thoracic outlet and repetitive trauma are predisposing factors for its initiation.